 NEW ‘BEACH’ EDITION

 Having launched its ‘Beach’ collection last year, this season the colorful Italian label SUN68 is bringing out its second edition.
-Mens stretch nylon swimming pants come in three models and in over 40 color options.
+Men’s stretch nylon swimming pants come in three models and in over 40 color options.
 There is a limited-edition line featuring patterns inspired by 90s graphics and by Mars 2020, a space mission for the exploration of Mars developed by NASA that is scheduled for summer 2020.
 T-shirts, polo shirts and sweatshirts, a new triacetate zip jacket in Hawaiian patterns and accessories including beach towels, bags and caps complete the line.

 www.sun68.com